FREQUENTLY ASKED QUESTIONS

 Children must stay home if they have a fever, vomiting, or contagious illness and must be symptom-free for 24 hours without medication before returning.

 Our students engage in local field trips, environmental conservation projects, and community outreach activities.
-Upper Elementary and Secondary I students participate in overnight educational experiences.
+Upper Elementary students participate in overnight educational experiences.

-Applicants can submit a resume and cover letter to office@mayrivermontessori.com
+Applicants may submit a resume and cover letter to office@mayrivermontessori.com.

 Yes!
 We welcome parent involvement in classroom activities, fundraising, field trips, and special events.
+All volunteers are required to complete a background check.
 Please see our volunteer page for more information.